-- 1. IST must be arranged and conducted at least annually every ISP year.
+- IST must be arranged and conducted every ISP year.
 IST includes training on the ISP Desired Outcomes, Action Plans, Teaching and Support Strategies, and information about the person's preferences regarding privacy, communication style, and routines.
 More frequent training may be necessary if the annual ISP changes before the year ends. - 2.
-IST for therapy-related Written Direct Support Instructions (WDSI), Healthcare Plans (HCPs), Medical Emergency Response Plan (MERPs), Comprehensive Aspiration Risk Management Plans (CARMPs), Positive Behavior Supports Assessment (PBSA), Positive Behavior Supports Plans (PBSPs), and Behavior Crisis Intervention Plans (BCIPs), PRN Psychotropic Medication Plans (PPMPs), and Risk Management Plans (RMPs) must occur at least annually every ISP year and more often if plans change, or if monitoring by the plan author or agency finds problems with implementation, when new DSP or CM are assigned to work with a person, or when an existing DSP or CM requires a refresher. - 3.
-The competency level of the training is based on the IST section of the ISP. - 4.
+IST for therapy-related Written Direct Support Instructions (WDSI), Healthcare Plans (HCPs), Comprehensive Aspiration Risk Management Plans (CARMPs), Positive Behavior Supports Assessment (PBSA), Positive Behavior Supports Plans (PBSPs), and Behavior Crisis Intervention Plans (BCIPs), PRN Psychotropic Medication Plans (PPMPs), and Risk Management Plans (RMPs) must occur every ISP year and more often if plans change, or if monitoring by the plan author or agency finds problems with implementation, when new DSP or CM are assigned to work with a person, or when an existing DSP or CM requires a refresher. - The competency level of the training is based on the IST section of the ISP. - 4.
 The person should be present for and involved in IST whenever possible. - 5.
-Provider Agencies are responsible for tracking of IST requirements. - 6.
-Provider Agencies must arrange and ensure that DSP's and CIE's are trained on the contents of the plans in accordance with timelines indicated in the Individual-Specific Training Requirements: Support Plans section of the ISP and notify the plan authors when new DSP are hired to arrange for trainings. - 7.
-If a therapist, BSC, nurse, or other author of a plan, healthcare or otherwise, chooses to designate a trainer, that person is still responsible for providing the curriculum to the designated trainer.
-The author of the plan is also responsible for ensuring the designated trainer is verifying competency in alignment with their curriculum, doing periodic quality assurance checks with their designated trainer, and re-certifying the designated trainer at least annually and/or when there is a change to a person's plan.
+Provider Agencies are responsible for tracking IST requirements. - 6.
+Provider Agencies must arrange and ensure that DSP's and CIE's are trained on the contents of the plans in accordance with timelines indicated in the Individual-Specific